From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 Columbus buzzed by in a blur of interstate concrete.
 Dayton, just north of I-70, is aviation's holy ground.
 The Wright brothers didn't just invent flight here - they ran a bicycle shop that funded their experiments.
 Those bicycle mechanics eventually beat government-funded teams with budgets 100 times larger.
 Sometimes innovation wears grease-stained coveralls.

-Driving through Ohio, we were reminded of a quirky piece of Americana from the 1973 book "The People's Almanac."
-It claims that in the late 1800s, a Dayton inventor named John H. Patterson, founder of National Cash Register, was so obsessed with employee health he installed hundreds of windows for light and created mandatory exercise breaks.
-His factory even had a "ozonator" to pump "mountain air" indoors.
+Driving through Ohio, we were reminded of a quirky piece of Americana about Dayton's own John H. Patterson, founder of National Cash Register.
+In the late 1800s, Patterson was so obsessed with employee health that he completely rebuilt his factory with massive floor-to-ceiling windows for natural light and actually mandated morning horseback riding and exercise breaks for his executives.
 It was corporate wellness before it was cool, or arguably, before it was annoying.

 Rest Area Westbound I-70 Greens Fork Indiana highway rest stop travel break midpoint 39.8908N 85.0405W